Our short, residential photography courses on Easdale island in 2023:

 Your personal insurance.
 Easdale Experiences, who are facilitating the courses, have all the necessary insurance policies in place for your protection, however, we recommend you have your own travel and personal insurance in the event that you are unable to attend the course after booking, are delayed in your arrival/departure or that your equipment becomes faulty or damaged or lost.

 “Thank you for organising such an enjoyable and stimulating trip, and for all the patient teaching and encouragement that you and Adam offered.”MD, Manchester

 “This was a fantastically engaging course which I couldn’t recommend enough for a person of any level of experience to do.
 Colin and Adam were excellent hosts and teachers.”EC, East Lothian

 Colin McPherson – www.colinmcpherson.com

 Born in Edinburgh, Colin McPherson has been photographing at home and abroad for a three decades.
 He undertakes long-term projects alongside commissions and assignments for a number of newspapers and magazines and is represented by the Getty agency.
 He was a major contributor to the The Independent and was the official photographer for the 2018 Commonwealth Games Queen’s Baton Relay.
 In 2012, he was a founder member of the Document Scotland photography collective.
 His work is published internationally and held in archives and collections such as the Scottish national photographic archive.
 His photography has been featured in more than 30 solo and group exhibitions including at the Scottish National Portrait Gallery in Edinburgh and Impressions Gallery, Bradford.
-His latest exhibition of work made on Easdale island was shown at five venues across Scotland and England in 2019.
+His latest exhibition of work made on Easdale island was shown at five venues across Scotland and England from 2019-2022.
 Like fellow tutor Adam Lee, he is a member of the SixBySix photography collective, based on Merseyside.

 Adam Lee – www.adamleephotography.com